-- 69. You MUST obey all traffic signs and traffic light signals.Laws RTA 1988 sect 36 & TSRGD reg 10(1) - 70.
-When parking your cycle - find a conspicuous location where it can be seen by passers-by - use cycle stands or other cycle parking facilities wherever possible - do not leave it where it would cause an obstruction or hazard to other road users - secure it well so that it will not fall over and become an obstruction or hazard. - 71.
-You MUST NOT cross the stop line when the traffic lights are red.
-Some junctions have an advanced stop line to enable you to wait and position yourself ahead of other traffic (see Rule 178).
+69. You MUST obey all traffic signs and traffic light signals.
+Laws RTA 1988 sect 36 & TSRGD reg 10(1)

+- 70. When parking your cycle - find a conspicuous location where it can be seen by passers-by - use cycle stands or other cycle parking facilities wherever possible - do not leave it where it would cause an obstruction or hazard to other road users - secure it well so that it will not fall over and become an obstruction or hazard. - 71.
+At traffic light junctions and at cycle-only crossings with traffic lights, you MUST NOT cross the stop line when the traffic lights are red.